hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 A Getting Started Tutorial for Terraform and Google Cloud Platform, using Google's interactive [Cloud Shell](https://cloud.google.com/shell/).

-## Purpose

-This tutorial will help you learn how to use [Terraform](https://www.terraform.io/intro/index.html "Introduction to Terraform"), an open source "Infrastructure as Code" tool provided by HashiCorp.
+This tutorial will help you learn how to use [Terraform](https://www.terraform.io/intro/index.html "Introduction to Terraform"), an open source Infrastructure as Code tool.

 Since this tutorial uses Google Cloud Platform (GCP), this tutorial assumes you know basic GCP concepts and terminology.

-## Using
+## Launch the Tutorial

 To follow this tutorial, you will need a Google Cloud Platform (GCP) account.
 If you do not have a GCP account, [create one